 Alison Gallensky, GIS & IT Director – Alison Gallensky is our GIS and IT Director.
 What this means is that she has found a way to play with computers and maps all day while saving the planet.
 At an early age she was handed the map and given the responsibility of navigating when her family went on camping vacations.
 Visiting places ranging from the isolated highland bogs of far eastern Canada, the peaceful forests of Virginia, and the magnificent Canadian Rockies cemented her love for wild places.
 After taking a detour into the joys of computer programming, including trying to apply principles of artificial intelligence to telephone network design, Alison discovered that it is really fun to make maps on computers.
 She is now passionate about using her map making and geographic analysis skills to help protect fantastic wild places in the Rocky Mountains.

-Paul Millhouser, GIS Assistant – Paul hails from the city streets of Baltimore, but has a lifelong interest in conservation and in the use of maps to understand the world.
+Paul Millhouser, GIS Analyst – Paul hails from the city streets of Baltimore, but has a lifelong interest in conservation and in the use of maps to understand the world.
 After studying archaeology at Harvard and working in the field for several years, he took a years-long detour into the world of publishing law.
 Travels in Africa and around the American West inspired him to turn his interest in conservation into a career, and he completed graduate studies in GIS at Penn State.
 His experience includes using satellite data to assess human impact on protected areas and studying animal migrations through the use of radio collars.
 When not working in the Rocky Mountains, his areas of research interest extend from Africa to Mongolia.
 In an apparent case of taking his work home with him, he and his wife are the proud caretakers of three dogs, two cats, four tortoises, a ferret, a chameleon, and two daughters.
 Paul enjoys skiing, running, and traveling with his family.

 Megan Mueller, Senior Conservation Biologist – Megan grew up in the small 200-person town of Phippsburg, Colorado.
 You might be under the impression that there isn’t much to do in such a small town, but Phippsburg is surrounded by wild country just waiting to be explored.
 Megan’s parents took her and her siblings backpacking and backcountry skiing before they could even walk, giving her a lasting love of wildlife and the outdoors.
 Whenever she gets a chance, she heads off with her husband and two dogs to wander in wild places, ideally where there is a chance of seeing carnivores.
 She is particularly fascinated by wolverines, river otters and other members of the mustelid family.
 She counts seeing a wolverine and six grizzlies while backpacking on her honeymoon in Alaska’s Denali National Park as one of her favorite experiences.
 Megan focuses on finding innovative, science-based solutions to the conservation challenges that face wildlife in the region.
 She enjoys working collaboratively to tackle tough problems and giving people an opportunity to contribute to wildlife research and conservation efforts through RMW’s citizen science programs.